neohiro/ubuntu/README.md

 TransPort 9040
 DNSPort 53
 ```
-That completes the setup of a DNS server on port 53 (if dnscrypt-proxy fails) and Transparent proxy server: 127.0.0.1:9040
+That completes a DNS server on port 53 (if dnscrypt-proxy fails) and Transparent proxy server: 127.0.0.1:9040

 Turn proxy settings on (!)